vopani/sudokuib/README.md

 #### Pull Requests
 You can make data updates yourself too by sending a [Pull Request](https://github.com/vopani/sudokuib/pulls).

+#### *Inventor Update (coming soon)*
+Information about the inventors of sudoku variations will be added soon.
+So whether your variation is listed or not, you can create an [Issue](https://github.com/vopani/sudokuib/issues) about any variation that you have invented and credit will be added.

 ## License 📋
 This project is licensed under the [Apache License 2.0](https://github.com/vopani/sudokuib/blob/main/LICENSE).